umayeremon/umayeremon/README.md

 Welcome to my GitHub profile!
 I'm a passionate developer who loves coding and solving problems.
 Here's a little more about me:

 ## 🚀 About Me
-- 🎓 Computer Science Graduate
 - 🌟 Passionate about coding, learning, and sharing knowledge
-- 🌱 Currently diving deeper into Machine Learning and Data Science
+- 🌱 Currently diving deeper into Programming Language

 ## 🛠️ Technologies & Tools
 ![JavaScript](https://img.shields.io/badge/-JavaScript-000?&logo=JavaScript)